Karimova1410/food_delivery/README.md

 # Food Delivery Backend System

 ## Overview
-This project is a **backend system** for a **Food Delivery Application** built using the **Spring Framework**.
-It provides functionalities such as user management, restaurant management, menu management, order management, and delivery tracking.
+This project is a **backend system** for a **Food Delivery Application** built using the **Spring Framework**. upports user authentication, restaurant management, menu management, and order processing with JWT and OAuth2 (Google/GitHub) authentication.
 The system is designed to be scalable, secure, and well-documented, making it easy to integrate with frontend applications.

 ---

 ## Features
 1. **User Management**:
-   - User registration.
+   - Email/password registration and login
+   - Social login via Google and GitHub
+   - JWT token authentication
+   - Role-based access (ADMIN, CLIENT, RESTAURANT, COURIER)
    - Profile updates.
    - View order history.